 Clearly sizing is a very personal thing, so trying on a variety of sizes is the most important method of getting the right kit for you.

 The jacket is supplied with CE approved Level 1 armour in the shoulders and elbows, with provision for a back protector, which is not supplied.
 The trousers are provided with CE Level 1 armour to the knees, but only foam to the hips (which offers no real protection).
-Note that the jacket and trousers we have reviewed have not been certified to the CE standard for motorcycle clothing, so cannot be classed a Personal Protective Equipment, and as such don't comply with the current legislation.
+The jacket and trousers we reviewed had not been certified to the CE standard for motorcycle clothing, but it's great to see that Oxford Products has now had the Continental tested and approved to CE prEN17092 Level A, which means they meet the legislation for Personal Protective Equipment.

 From April 21, 2018, all new motorcycle clothing is deemed to be Personal Protective Equipment (PPE).
 To meet this legislation, it must be tested to a recognised standard.
 For more information on the law, click here.